Protect yourself from the flu

 Flu clinics

-Starting October 11, 2022, Influenza vaccines will be available at community pharmacies across British Columbia.
+Starting October, 2023, Influenza vaccines will be available across British Columbia.

-This year, flu vaccines will be booked through the provincial government’s Get Vaccinated system, instead of booking through pharmacies as the public has done in the past.
+The flu vaccines will be booked through the provincial government’s Get Vaccinated system, instead of booking through pharmacies as the public has done in the past.
 If you have already registered with the Get Vaccinated system for the COVID-19 vaccine, you will not need to re-register to receive an invite for the influenza vaccine.
 If you have not yet registered, you will need to visit the Get Vaccinated page to register.
-Learn more on Immunize BC.
+Learn more

 About flu shots